srishtis/assignment2-ss1078-conventional/README.md

 # assignment2-ss1078
-This is for assignment 2 for ece 590 (simplified version)
+This is for assignment 2 for ece 590 (conventional version without docker-compose)

 ## What does the app do?